qbzzt/etherdocs/paper_wallet.md

 1. Download the HTML calculator (and associated software) from the Internet.
 1. Disconnect the device from the Network (switch to airplane mode).
 1. Put in your information to get the result:
-   * If you are using the [Paper Wallet](https://qbzzt.github.io/ethereum/paper_wallet.html) to craete a new address, click the button thirty two times to create the necessary [entropy](https://en.wikipedia.org/wiki/Entropy_(computing)).
+   * If you are using the [Paper Wallet](https://qbzzt.github.io/ethereum/paper_wallet.html) to create a new address, click the button thirty two times to create the necessary [entropy](https://en.wikipedia.org/wiki/Entropy_(computing)).
      Write down the mnemonic and store the address on a file on the device to share it.
    * If you are using the [Address Verifier](https://qbzzt.github.io/ethereum/verify_address.html) to retrieve or verify